ADA / Special Needs

 Southern Union State Community College complies with the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act (ADA) of 1990.
-Qualified students with disabilities who meet the technical and academic standards at Southern Union State Community College are entitled to reasonable accommodations.
-It is the student’s responsibility to request accommodations and to provide appropriate documentation to the ADA Coordinator.
+Disability Support Services (DSS) are available to those qualified students with disabilities who meet the technical and academic standards at Southern Union State Community College are entitled to reasonable accommodations.
+It is the student’s responsibility to request accommodations and to provide appropriate documentation to the ADA Coordinator in order to receive services through Disability Support Services.

-3. After being certified to receive reasonable accommodations at the College, the ADA Coordinator will complete a Disability Certification form which lists the reasonable accommodations to be provided.
+- After being certified to receive reasonable accommodations at the College, the ADA Coordinator will provide an Accommodations Packet which will include an accommodations memo, which lists the reasonable accommodations to be provided, along with other documentation the instructor is required to sign.

-Examples of accommodations include, but aren’t limited to liaison with faculty and staff, classroom adaptions, private testing, extended time for testing, note-takers, oral exams, captioning, and visually assistive computer software.
+Examples of accommodations include, but aren’t limited to: a liaison with faculty and staff, classroom adaptions, private testing, extended time for testing, note-takers, oral exams, captioning, and visually assistive computer software.

 Criteria for Disability Documentation